-LMDC continues to work with the City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site, including the redesign and relocation of St. Nicholas Church.
+LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site, including the redesign and relocation of St. Nicholas Church, which is ongoing due to the extended schedule for deconstruction of the building at 130 Liberty Street.

-This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Properties 0 0 0 0/0 0/0 3/3 of Persons benefitting 0 0 0 0/7323 0/12798 0/204618
+This F This Report Period Cumulative Actual Total / Expe xpected Low Mod Total Low Mod Total of Properties 0 0 0 0/0 0/0 3/3 of Persons benefitting 0 0 0 0/7323 0/12798 0/204618